 Gawler is one of the fastest growing local government areas in South Australia and the major service centre for the lower mid-north, with rapid population growth placing extra pressure on our town infrastructure and services.

-With new legislation around local government boundaries passed in January this year, now is the perfect time for us to begin, in earnest, the conversation with our neighboring Council areas, and indeed to start looking at ways we can work together so our community remains vibrant, viable and relevant with a thriving, sustainable future.
+With new legislation around local government boundaries passed in January 2019, now is the perfect time for us to pursue, in earnest, the conversation with our neighboring Council areas, and indeed to start looking at ways we can work together so our community remains vibrant, viable and relevant with a thriving, sustainable future.

 Frequently Asked Questions